DanBar Ranch

 Health Testing: HIP DYSPLASIA

 Hip dysplasia (HD) is a complex condition where the hip joints of a growing puppy develop abnormally.
-The primary reason for this abnormal development is hip joint laxity ie the joint is too loose; leading to the two articulating parts of the joint of the pelvis – the femoral head and the acetabulum (which form the ball-and-socket of the joint) - moving abnormally relative to one another; the femoral head subluxating (partly dislocating) from the acetabulum.
+The primary reason for this abnormal development is hip joint laxity i.e., the joint is too loose; leading to the two articulating parts of the joint of the pelvis – the femoral head and the acetabulum (which form the ball-and-socket of the joint) - moving abnormally relative to one another; the femoral head subluxating (partly dislocating) from the acetabulum.
 This leads to abnormal stresses and strains on the joint and leads to inflammation and degeneration of the joint tissues.
 Ultimately, permanent osteoarthritis develops in the joints.
 These changes produce pain and disability for the dog which may show up in a number of ways, such as lameness, abnormal gait (movement), stiffness, reluctance to get up and move and difficulty in running and playing.

+Both genetic and environmental factors play a part in the development of hip dysplasia.
 Hip dysplasia (HD) has a major welfare impact for many dogs with the condition.
 Though it may initially cause intermittent disease, hip dysplasia develops into a persistent condition causing chronic joint pain and progressive disability due to joint deformation.
 Chronic joint pain can be severe and debilitating and may need long-term medication to control.
 Control of the secondary osteoarthritis can be difficult and euthanasia is common.

 Above: hip sockets showing severe HD.
 Below, Huni's hips, showing good structure.